- Tokyo 2020

 Approximately 16% of GO TRI participants have a disability or long-term medical condition, so don’t let it hold you back!

-British Triathlon also run a number of specific Disability Novice Training Days each year.
-If you would prefer this option keep a look out on our website for the next instalment of these!
+British Triathlon also runs a number of specific Disability Novice Training Days each year.
+If you would prefer this option keep a look out on our website for the next installment of these!

 Most triathlon clubs are very accommodating and inclusive and will offer help to anyone who comes along.
 If you want to know more about a club before going along for the first time then it is often a good idea to get in contact before you go so that you can be assured about what to expect when you do go.

 Everyone and anyone can compete in triathlon regardless of their level of ability or impairment.